keen/keen-cli/README.md

 Parameters:

-+ `--collection` (alias `-c`): The collection to add the event to.
++ `--collection`, `-c`: The collection to add the event to.
 Alternately you can set `KEEN_COLLECTION_NAME` on the environment if you're working with the same collection frequently.
-+ `--data` (alias `-d`).
-The properties of the event.
-The value can be JSON or key=value pairs delimited by & (just like a query string).
++ `--data`, `-d`: The properties of the event.
+The value can be JSON or `key=value` pairs delimited by `&` (just like a query string).
 Data can also be piped in via STDIN.

 Various examples: